The other day I wrote a comment on a friend’s blog that began thusly: ‘…nifl would also like for …

 Where the hell did ‘nifl’ come from?

-I tend to be more vigilant when I’m commenting of Frogs blogs. (friends on blogs) because in general it’s a much faster thought process.
-I read their post, have a reaction/response, write it in the space provided and move on.
+I tend to be more vigilant when I’m commenting on blogs, because in general it’s a much faster thought process.
+I read the post, have a reaction/response, write it in the space provided and move on.

-I suspect that I typed my comment and then without checking where my cursor was, typed in the word verification code at the beginning of my comment.
-I probably wouldn’t’ve noticed if my comment wasn’t rejected because of the wrong code.
+I suspect that I typed my comment and then without checking where my cursor was.

-Not only have I created another word to go along with ‘Frogs’, I can now lay claim to the admonition to watch your ‘nifl’s’ when typing!
+Not only have I created another word to go into my ‘Names for Characters’ folder, I can now lay claim to the admonition to watch your ‘nifl’s’ when typing!

 “To this day, I get rewrite offers where they say: ‘We feel this script needs work with character, dialogue, plot and tone,’ and when you ask what’s left, they say: ‘Well, the typing is very good.’” – John Sayles, who wrote and directed, ‘Lianna’